justcallmekoko/ESP32Marauder/README.md

 |         | T_IRQ    |        |
 | SD_CS   |          | GPIO12 |

-For the analog battery circuit, use a 4 to 1 voltage divider, and (optional) a mosfet For the charge detection circuit, use a 1 to 2 voltage divider (the charge detection is optional and only changes the battery icon colour while charging)
+For the analog battery circuit, use a 4 to 1 voltage divider, and (optional) a mosfet.
+For the charge detection circuit, use a 1 to 2 voltage divider (the charge detection is optional and only changes the battery icon colour while charging)
 | BATTERY | ESP32  |
 | ------- | ------ |